Mathew Caldwell: Personal life and death

-On May 17, 1837, Mathew was 39, he married Hannah Morrison in Washington County, Texas.

-Matthew Caldwell died at his home in Gonzales on December 28, 1842, and was buried with honors as a military hero.
+Caldwell married Hannah Morrison in Washington County, Texas, on May 17, 1837, when he was 39.
+He died on December 28, 1842, aged 44, in his home in Gonzales, and was buried with honors as a military hero.

 Legacy

-Caldwell County, Texas was established in 1848 and named in his honor.
-In 1930, he was honored by the state of Texas with a monument at his grave at Gonzales.
+Caldwell County, Texas was established in 1848 and named formhim.
+In 1930, the state of Texas honored him with a monument at his grave at Gonzales.
 The 1936 Texas Hall of State Building, in Dallas, commemorates Caldwell on the exterior historical-figure frieze.